mahdi-b/mbio612f22/morea/2_data_structures_intro/module-data-intro.md

 morea_sort_order: 2
 ---

-This module introduces you to the basic data formats in data science and R data structures, which are fundamental for managing data effectively and doing meaningful data science.
+You will learn about the basic data structures in R, which are essential for managing data efficiently and doing meaningful data science.